 Research with impact

-The School of Materials' research is highly diverse, but specifically addresses important societal problems such as energy sustainability, transport, biomedical implants and tissue regeneration.
+The Department of Materials' research is highly diverse, but specifically addresses important societal problems such as energy sustainability, transport, biomedical implants and tissue regeneration.

 We are consistently one of the best externally funded schools in the University.
 We ensure that our research has a strong socially responsible focus; for example forming components from light alloys (aluminium, titanium and magnesium) is extremely important to sustainable transport because they can save over 40% weight compared to steel, and are far cheaper and more recyclable than composites.